-BLS continues to phase in the last improvement, which is the use of a four-factor job grading system with job family guides, as it replaces 1/5 of its establishment sample each year.
+BLS continues to phase in the last improvement, which is the use of a four-factor job grading system with job family guides, as it replaces a portion of its establishment sample each year.
+BLS replaces all of its State and local government sample at the same time approximately every 10 years, and the private industry sample is replaced over a 5 year period.
 This improvement will be completed in all survey establishments in surveys conducted in 2010 and delivered in 2011.
 It is designed to improve grade leveling under the NCS program.
 All of the improvements are described in the 2002 Pay Agent's Report to the President.